MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

  > [!CAUTION]
  > When you set up HoloLens to use the Device Portal, you have to enable Developer Mode on the device.
 Developer Mode on a device that has Windows Holographic for Business enables you to side-load apps.
 However, this setting creates a risk that a user can install apps that have not been certified by the Microsoft Store.
 Administrators can block the ability to enable Developer Mode by using the **ApplicationManagement/AllowDeveloper Unlock** setting in the [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).
 [Learn more about Developer Mode.](/windows/uwp/get-started/enable-your-device-for-development#developer-mode)

 Kiosk Mode can be set via Device Portal’s REST API by doing a POST to /api/holographic/kioskmode/settings with one required query string parameter (“kioskModeEnabled” with a value of “true” or “false”) and one optional parameter (“startupApp” with a value of a package name).
-Please keep in mind that Device Portal is intended for developers only and should not be enabled on non-developer devices.
+Keep in mind that Device Portal is intended for developers only and should not be enabled on non-developer devices.
 The REST API is subject to change in future updates/releases.

 ### Kiosk deployment methods